thb/react-todo-lists/2_with-reducers/README.md

 A reducer is a function that transforms an array into a single value doing an operation on each item.

-Example : a function that adds all items of an array.
+Example : a function that sums up the items of an array.

 Just run this in console (you can use npx ts-node):